hashicorp/terraform-provider-azurerm/website/docs/r/healthcare_service.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the service instance.
-Used for service endpoint, must be unique within the audience and can contain only lowercase letters, numbers and the '-' character.
+Used for service endpoint, must be unique within the audience.
 * `resource_group_name` - (Required) The name of the Resource Group in which to create the Service.
 * `location` - (Required) Specifies the supported Azure Region where the Service should be created.